chrisprice/grunt-rollup/README.md

 ### Sourcemaps
 A value of `true` for `sourceMap` will output the map to a file with the same name as the JavaScript with `.map` appended.
 A value of `inline` for `sourceMap` will inline the sourcemap into the source file.

+To get relative paths, set `sourceMapRelativePaths` to `true`.
+This sets rollup `sourceMapFile` property, making the sourcemap relative to the output file.

 ### Usage Examples

 ```js